-- Group Facilitation: Lead educational skill-building groups for peers and their families, creating a safe and supportive environment for learning coping strategies, problem-solving skills, and selfadvocacy techniques. - Socialization Activities: Organize group activities that promote socialization among peers, fostering a sense of community and mutual support. - Resource Education: Provide information on available resources and services to group participants, empowering them to make informed decisions about their mental health and well-being
+- Group Facilitation: Lead educational skill-building groups for peers and their families, creating a safe and supportive environment for learning coping strategies, problem-solving skills, and self-advocacy techniques. - Socialization Activities: Organize group activities that promote socialization among peers, fostering a sense of community and mutual support. - Resource Education: Provide information on available resources and services to group participants, empowering them to make informed decisions about their mental health and wellbeing

 Therapeutic Activity - CMPSS provide structured non-clinical activity to promote recovery, wellness, selfadvocacy, relationship enhancement, development of natural supports, self-awareness and values, and the maintenance of community living skills to support the beneficiary's treatment to attain and maintain recovery within their communities.
 Examples:

-- Community Integration: Encourage beneficiaries to engage in community-based activities and events to enhance their self-awareness, values, and community living skills. - Relationship Building: Facilitate sessions that promote healthy relationships and communication skills, helping beneficiaries maintain positive connections within their communities while supporting their recovery journeys.
+- Community Integration: Encourage beneficiaries to engage in community-based activities and events to enhance their self-awareness, values, and community living skills. - Relationship Building: Facilitate sessions that promote healthy relationships and communication skills, helping beneficiaries maintain positive connections within their communities while supporting their recovery journeys. - Structured Workshops: Conduct non-clinical workshops and activities that focus on recovery, self-advocacy, wellness, and the development of natural supports.